-We at the Haiti Orphan Project have noticed over time, both amongst ourselves and those we take with us on trips to Haiti, a real curiosity about the nature of religion in Haiti.
+We at the Hope Community Project have noticed over time, both amongst ourselves and those we take with us on trips to Haiti, a real curiosity about the nature of religion in Haiti.
 This is a natural curiosity as what we, in America, call “voodoo” originates in Haiti and tends to be sensationalized by the media as a religion of black magic spells and curses.
 It is hard to be sure, based on the media, what Vodou—as it is spelled in Haiti—actually is and how it relates to the evidences of Christianity, which are immediately evident upon arriving in Haiti.

 As such, many of us heading to Haiti for the first time have some curiosity about Haiti’s religions with little sense of what to expect.
 While I am by no means qualified to write an in-depth report on this, I have read anything I could get my hands on regarding Haiti, its history and religions.
 Last summer, I came across a very helpful document from the World Health Organization, which is a literature review summarizing information on mental health, culture and religion in Haiti.
 For those of you whose curiosity is piqued by what is summarized here, you can read the whole report here.